thorhalbert/VRWorlds-Lib3DOM/Emissary Marshalling Process.md

 Files:

 *  Manifest.json
+*  CERT.CA - cert which signed the manifest
+*  Manifest.pem - signature of manifest?
+Not sure if this it's final form
 *  _code/  (directory)
 ** startup.js  - start script (maybe optionally this can be startup.wasm)
 *  _payload/  (directory)